Music That You Can Dance To

-Music That You Can Dance To is the fourteenth studio album by American pop band Sparks, released in September 1986 by MCA Records in the US and Consolidated Allied Records in the UK, two years after their previous studio album, Pulling Rabbits Out of a Hat (1984).
+Music That You Can Dance To is the fourteenth studio album by American pop duo Sparks, released in September 1986 by MCA Records in the US and Consolidated Allied Records in the UK, two years after their previous studio album, Pulling Rabbits Out of a Hat (1984).

 Background

-Music That You Can Dance To was the band's most dance music inspired album since 1979's No. 1 in Heaven.
-The overall sound of the album was dominated by synthesizers and sequencers like the 1979 studio album but it differed from that release by the inclusion of the heavily distorted bass guitar of Leslie Bohem, and the emphasis on discordant sound effects.
-"Music That You Can Dance To", "Fingertips" and "The Scene" represent some of Sparks' most Hi-NRG dance music leanings.
-"Shopping Mall of Love", "Let's Get Funky", and (on the original US edition) "Change" present a side of the band's sound that is discordant and experimental.
-Whereas "Rosebud" and the rerecording of their 1982 single "Modesty Plays" are not dissimilar from the synth-pop sound that the band had pursued on their previous two studio albums.
+Music That You Can Dance To was the band's most dance music inspired album since their eighth studio album Nº 1 in Heaven (1979).
+The overall sound of the album was dominated by synthesizers and sequencers like Nº 1 in Heaven but it differed from that release by the inclusion of the heavily distorted bass guitar of Leslie Bohem, and the emphasis on discordant sound effects.
+"Music That You Can Dance To", "Fingertips" and "The Scene" represent some of Sparks' most hi-NRG dance music leanings.
+"Shopping Mall of Love", "Let's Get Funky", and (on the original U.S. edition) "Change" presented a side of the band's sound that is discordant and experimental, whereas "Rosebud" and the rerecording of their 1982 single "Modesty Plays" are not dissimilar from the synth-pop sound that the band had pursued on their previous two studio albums.
 "Armies of the Night" had been recorded for the supernatural horror film Fright Night (1985); the version that appeared on the European editions of Music That You Can Dance To was a re-recording.

-The recording of the album was the last time that the Mael brothers worked with the line-up of guitarist Bob Haag, bassist Leslie Bohem, and drummer David Kendrick.
-This line-up had been in place since 1981's Whomp That Sucker.
-Sparks' next studio album, Interior Design (1988), was recorded as a duo with some guest musicians.
-David Kendrick joined new wave band Devo and appeared on their seventh studio album, Total Devo (1988).
+The recording of the album was the last time that the Mael brothers worked with the backing band line-up of guitarist Bob Haag, bassist Leslie Bohem, and drummer David Kendrick.
+This line-up had been in place since Sparks' tenth studio album Whomp That Sucker (1981).
+Sparks' next studio album, Interior Design (1988), was recorded as more of a duo with some guest musicians.
+Kendrick joined new wave band Devo and appeared on their seventh studio album, Total Devo (1988).